How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Equal height unique class settings

-That’s it! it will now make all the columns equal in height.
+All columns will now be equal in height.

 Equal height div level min height